berndporr/iir1/README.md

 ```

 ### Realtime filtering sample by sample
+Samples are processed one by one.
+In the example below
-A sample `x` is processed by the filter with the `filter`
+a sample `x` is processed with the `filter`
 command and then saved in `y`.
-The type can be either
+The type of `x` can either be
 float or double:
 ```
 float y = f.filter(x);
 ```
-This is executed at the sampling rate in an endless
+This is then repeated for every incoming sample in a
 loop or event handler.

 ## Packages for Ubuntu (xenial / bionic):